-Sharing Goodness: Teaching Kids to Be Good People in the World
+Ways to Teach Kids to Be Good People

-Sharing Goodness: Teaching Kids to Be Good People in the World
+Ways to Teach Kids to Be Good People

 It isn’t hard to find a ton of examples of just how mean people in the world can be sometimes.
 From television, to movies, and even politics, there are many people who have simply forgotten what it means to be a good person.